 “Another Green World”

-Brian Eno dreaming
+Brian Eno dreaming of a tranquil scene

 by Keith Purtell

 With the opening chords of “Another Green World,” Englishman Brian Eno made a bold proposal to the listener; every preconception about music you have held should be set aside, and a new sound must be experienced entirely on its own merits.
 Anyone who has opened their heart and mind to this novel sonic adventure has been rewarded.

 Eno's 1975 recording is nothing short of a revelation.
 From the very first chords, Eno challenges listeners to shed their preconceptions and start a journey of sonic discovery.

 AGW is often odd but always potent.
 Its power lies in a heady mixture of implied imagery: gentle reverie on a summer afternoon, water scenes of a lagoon seen at night, the unearthly beauty of a permanently moonlit world.
 It is all the more remarkable that Eno was able to cultivate such exotica in the shade-tree calm of English domesticity.

 There's a liquid quality to the whole thing.
 It's meditative like dozing outside, listening to the breeze, while the music does its gentle business.

 The album's uniqueness lies in its ability to conjure a myriad of vivid mental images.
 It's as if Eno invites us to experience a gentle reverie, the ethereal beauty of a moonlit world, or the mysterious allure of a lagoon under the cover of night.
 Decide for yourself whether it's day or night in these songs.